Foundations Hybrid Program (Online/In-Person)

 - The $300 deposit is non-refundable.
 Please do not ask for a deposit to be refunded.
 This deposit is deducted from the total tuition once the course begins.

-The Apprenticeship meets one long weekend a month, March – November: classes take place 10:00am – 5:00pm on Friday, Saturday, and Sunday each weekend we meet, and are held at our school/clinic space: 25 Saint Mary’s Court, Brookline MA 02446.
+The Foundations Hybrid meets one weekend a month, March - November: classes take place 10:00am - 5:00pm on Saturday and Sunday each weekend we meet, and are held at our school/clinic space: 25 Saint Mary's Court, Brookline MA 02446.
+We enjoy a potluck lunch together each day during which time we build community and share knowledge among the group.

 One of our weekends is a camping trip, which will include hiking and sleeping in tents.
 Students will be given the details of this excursion upon enrollment.